Shopping Cart

 • About 2 fewer hours of OFF time per day

-• About 1.5 more hours of ON time each day
+• About 1.5 more hours of ON time per day

 Why It Matters

-• This is the first multi-site trial in the U.S. to use a person’s own reprogrammed cells to try and restore lost dopamine neurons in Parkinson’s disease.
+• First multi-site U.S. trial using a person’s own reprogrammed cells to restore dopamine neurons

-Memorial Sloan Kettering & BlueRock Bemdaneprocel (HeSC) Trial (USA & Canada)
+Memorial Sloan Kettering & BlueRock Bemdaneprocel Embryonic Stem Cell Trial for Parkinson’s: USA & Canada

 (Read the full study here)